JulieKhash/cart263/projects/project2-test/README.md

 Originally inspired by a boring-looking music sequencer, "Into the Blue" is an interactive multimedia program that attempts to host an image and a sound inside the same button/pad.

-It is heavily process-based, truthfully unplanned, as I had to figure it out along the way.
+Project's formation is heavily process-based, truthfully unplanned, as I had to figure it out along the way.
 ALL YOU WILL FIND IS FREEDOM OF EXPRESSION OF MOMENTARY FEELINGS AND FLEETING THOUGHTS.
 ALL YOU NEED IS TO CATCH THEM.

 I designed the audio samples and images myself.
 A lot of time was invested in creating the entire audio and visual composition.
 All the media is designed and arranged in such a way that any combination of sound and image would potentially make a suitable match.
 Thus, it adds playfulness and unpredictability to the interaction.